- Fairly cheap

 Anyone for the VikiTV Korean movie portal?
 Didn’t think so.

 With an iPhone, Chromecast feels like a work-in progress.
 We could only get Netflix and YouTube to work with it.
-With an Android it’s already worth the investment.
+With an Android it’s already worth the investment. iPlayer is also now working.

-There are obviously dozens of apps we’d like to see get Chromecast support, especially things like iPlayer, 4OD, LoveFilm, Now TV, Spotify, Amazon MP3 and MX Player.
+There are obviously dozens of apps we’d like to see get Chromecast support, especially things like 4OD, LoveFilm, Now TV, Spotify, Amazon MP3 and MX Player.
 Part of investing in Chromecast is having faith that support will come.
 We'll have to wait for chromecast UK to be released to see which UK specific apps will be released to support it.

 We found Netflix streaming to be rock-solid with a good connection, and once you’re hooked up with a film there’s no need to keep your phone or tablet on.
 Although it seems like Chromecast is streaming from your mobile, it actually makes a direct connection with streaming services over Wi-Fi.